 Mike Stenhouse on Wednesday, April 2nd, 2014 in a commentary in The Providence Journal

-Michael Stenhouse says "outlandish" state grant of $5,000 went for teaching a business employee how to use Facebook and Twitter
+Michael Stenhouse: grant of $5,000 went to teaching business employee how to use social media

 Michael Stenhouse, CEO of the Rhode Island Center for Freedom and Prosperity, a conservative think tank, and David Williams, president of the Taxpayers Protection Alliance, are on a quest to reduce the cost of government.

 On April 2, 2014, they released a report listing concrete ways to save nearly $225 million in what they view as wasteful and unnecessary spending in Gov. Lincoln Chafee's proposed budget.
 In a commentary published that day in The Providence Journal, they listed some eye-catching examples.